eleurent/twitter-graph/README.md

 A table of edges should appear in the Data Laboratory.

-### 3. Choose a layout
+#### 3. Choose a layout

 * Go back to the *Overview* tab.
 You should see the graph with a random square layout;
 * In the *Layout* window, select a force-based layout, and click *Run*.
-I use ForceAtlas2 [Jacomy M. et. al., 2014];
+I use ForceAtlas2 [4];
-* You can tinker with the layout parameters, such as *Dissuade Hubs* or *Prevent Overlap*.
+* You can tinker with the layout parameters, such as *strength*, *Dissuade Hubs* or *Prevent Overlap*.

 The graph will reorganise so that connected nodes are closer, and you should see the emergence of clusters.

-### 4. Set the nodes sizes
+#### 4. Set the nodes sizes

-As mentioned above, I use PageRank to set the nodes sizes.
+As mentioned above, I use PageRank [3] to set the nodes sizes.
 * First, the PageRank of nodes must be computed.
 In the *Statistics* window, locate *Network Overview/PageRank* and click Run.
 Keep default parameters and close the report;
 * In the *Appearance* window, select *Nodes* and *Size* in the toolbar, and than select *Ranking*.
 Select the range of sizes (I use 10-50), and click Apply.

 The nodes labels can be enabled by clicking the black `T` icon in the bottom *Overview* toolbar.
 Then, the labels can be scaled with node size  by selecting the `A` icon (Size mode) and choosing Node size.

-### 4. Set the nodes colours
+#### 4. Set the nodes colors

-The nodes can be coloured automatically in the Appearance/Nodes/Colour tab, by either a Partition of attributes (e.g. verified or location), or by a Ranking of attributes (e.g.  Degree, In-Degree, Out-Degree, followers_count, etc.).
+The nodes can be colored automatically in the Appearance/Nodes/Color tab, by either a Partition of attributes (e.g. verified or location), or by a Ranking of attributes (e.g.  Degree, In-Degree, Out-Degree, followers_count, etc.).

 In order to identify clusters, we must first run the *Modularity* algorithm from the Statistics window.
 Use the *Resolution* parameter to tune the desired number of clusters.
-Then, set the nodes colour in the Appearance window by Ranking of Modularity.
+Then, set the nodes colours in the Appearance window by Ranking of Modularity.

-### 5. Render
+#### 5. Render

-Go to the Preview window, select the desired options, and Export to png or pdf.
+Go to the Preview window, select the desired options, and Export to png, pdf or svg.

 ## References